easyops-cn/docusaurus-search-local/README.md

 > Notice!
 >
+> - We present this as a theme instead of plugin now, see [this comment](https://github.com/facebook/docusaurus/issues/6488#issuecomment-1024124096).
+>
-> When applying `"zh"` in language, please also install `nodejieba` in your project, which is required for tokenizing Chinese words.
+> - When applying `"zh"` in language, please also install `nodejieba` in your project, which is required for tokenizing Chinese words.
 It is removed from peerDependencies since v0.20.0, so you have to install it manually even if you're using npm v7+.

 ```shell
 npm install nodejieba